Policy Program

 Webinar: The Need for Transitional Coverage for Emerging Technologies

-The Duke-Margolis Center for Health Policy and the Stanford Byers Center for Biodesign co-hosted a public webinar on March 28, 2022, that focused on the need for a well-designed coverage program that could accelerate patient access to critical new medical innovations.
+Stanford Biodesign and the Duke-Margolis Center for Health Policy co-hosted a public webinar on March 28, 2022, that focused on the need for a well-designed coverage program that could accelerate patient access to critical new medical innovations.
 The webinar highlighted stakeholder perspectives, including those of CMS, innovators, and policymakers.

 Read the meeting summary